graezykev/mono-repo/README.md

   ],
 ```

-By default, `Next.js` looks for the module `lib-web-ui` from `lib-web-ui/dist` which is specified in the `main` field of `lib-web-ui`'s package.json.
+By default, `Next.js` looks for the module `@designgreat/lib-web-ui` from `lib-web-ui/dist` which is specified in the `main` field of `@designgreat/lib-web-ui`'s package.json.

-So, we need to configure module alias in `next.config.mjs` to resolve the module `lib-web-ui` from the library source folder:
+So, we need to configure module alias in `next.config.mjs` to resolve the module `@designgreat/lib-web-ui` from the library source folder `src`:

 ```js
 const nextConfig = {